Serious Sam 4: Plot

 An unknown amount of time before the events of Serious Sam 3: BFE, a massive portal opens in Tunguska, Russia which serves as a bridgehead for Mental's forces to invade Earth.
 As the whole planet scrambles to repel the alien invasion, a unit from the Earth Defense Force led by "Serious" Sam Stone is sent by General Brand to Rome to meet Father Mikhail, a priest who claims to have found some clues leading to the Holy Grail, which, according to him, is a powerful alien artefact hidden inside the Ark of the Covenant that may aid them against the invasion.
 However, the team is forced to abandon the city when it is overrun by the army of Lord Achriman, one of Mental's generals.
 In order to get back to the city, Sam and his companions retreat to Pompeii, where they remotely use the seismic capabilities of the HAARP complex to trigger an eruption on Mount Vesuvius that disrupts Achriman's air forces.
 Jones, one of Sam's companions, is killed by one of the alien monsters during the mission.

 Upon returning to Rome, Sam meets a gun-toting old lady called Nonna who provides him directions to the Vatican, which Father Mikhail believes contains the next clue to the Grail.
-There, Sam retrieves a book that reveals that the Grail is located in an abandoned church in Carcassonne, France.
+There, Sam retrieves a book that reveals the Grail is located in an abandoned church in Carcassonne, France.
 In Carcassonne, Sam is confronted by Achriman, who kills Kenny, another one of Sam's friends, in front of him before fleeing.
 With help from the local resistance, Sam and his friends arrive at the church and defeat Lord Achriman, whom Sam kills personally to avenge Kenny.
 Outside the church, Father Mikhail begins to express doubt that the Grail is really what is hidden inside the Ark of the Covenant.
 When Mikhail uncovers the Ark, he finds that it actually contains a golden sceptre with the figure of a snake wrapped around it (likely Aaron's Rod).
 General Brand then appears and reveals himself as a traitor, intending to offer the artefact to Mental to earn his favour.
 The artefact transforms Brand into a monster who kills Mikhail and captures Sam along the rest of his team.